MortadhaFadhlaoui/angular-multi-tag-search-giphy-api/README.md

 # AngularMultiTagSearchGiphyApi

-This is an Angular version 12.2.10 project listing a result of images from the [Giphy API](https://developers.giphy.com/).
+This is an Angular version 12.2.10 project listing result of images from the [Giphy API](https://developers.giphy.com/).

 The main page provides a search field with multi-tag search words, you can just enter your word and the field will suggest for you existing tags from the API.
 Also, you can search with your preferred tag when you enter the word and clicking **SPACE**.